 Spring is one of the more beautiful times of year here in Estes Park, as nature leaves the chill of winter behind to renew life upon the land.
 With so much wildlife and scenic beauty about, one would almost expect to see the Easter Bunny hopping about, leaving eggs about the Rocky Mountain for little ones to find.
-There’s a magic here you won’t find many other places during Estes Park Easter, especially when you’re staying in a log cabin that’s close by and attuned to nature.
+There’s a magic here you won’t find many other places during Estes Park Easter, especially when you’re staying in a log cabin with Mountain Village at Lake Estes that’s close by and attuned to nature.

 Features of Our Easter Rentals